 We’re all on the same team

-In the technology-enabled communication age, it’s best to avoid some things:
+In the online communication age, it’s best to avoid some things:

 Don’t email your instructor for information already included in your syllabus.

 - A partial list of items that can be found in your syllabus includes course title and number, the instructor’s name, contact information, office hours, grading criteria, assignment descriptions, due dates, testing/exam dates, attendance policy, and late work policy.

 - If you feel angry or frustrated, give yourself time before reaching out to your instructor.
 If you can, sleep on it overnight.
 It’s best to calm down, possibly reevaluate the situation (i.e., an unexpected bad grade, a confusing assignment you are concerned about, poor communication from your instructor), take a deep breath, and then start writing.
 If you aren’t sure how what you have written will come across, ask someone else to read it over and give you feedback.

 - If there is a complex situation you need to convey to your instructor that takes more than a couple of paragraphs to explain, it may be more effective to have a conversation over the phone, Skype, or in person.
 Even if your busy schedule makes it difficult for you to schedule an appointment during your instructor’s office hours, you can always schedule a phone or video call with him or her.

 Don’t expect an email response from your instructor in fewer than 24 hours.
 Or on the weekend.
 Or at 3 a.m.

 - This rule also includes emailing less than 24 hours before your assignment is due to get feedback on an assignment or to get a list of items that will/will not be on a quiz.
 Not that any student would do that, of course.

 Don’t friend your instructor on social networking sites, especially while taking a class with that instructor.